piglione73/s3-client-browser/README.md

 How to create thumbnails
 ------------------------
-A java tool for automatically creating photo thumbnails is provided in the java subdirectory.
+A java tool for automatically creating photo thumbnails is provided in the `java` subdirectory.

-Make sure you have the [AWS SDK fof Java](http://aws.amazon.com/sdk-for-java).
+Make sure you have the [AWS SDK for Java](http://aws.amazon.com/sdk-for-java).

 In the `java/ScaleAwsImages` subdirectory, run:
 ```